chaw/r7rs-libs/INSTALL.md

    files of data and tables for the documentation, using the source code for each library.
 2. depending on your choice of output format, runs either "doc/mk-html.sh" or "doc/show-pdf.sh"

+The finished documentation is left in the "doc" folder.
 If you requested output as:

 * html: one of
   * a single file "doc/r7rs.html", or